Douglas A-26 Invader: Southeast Asia

 In response to this, the On Mark Engineering Company of Van Nuys, California, was selected by the USAF to extensively upgrade the Invader for its new counterinsurgency role.
 The first production flight of the B-26K was on 30 May 1964 at the Van Nuys Airport.
 On Mark converted 40 Invaders to the new B-26K Counter-Invader standard of upgraded engines, propellers, and brakes, remanufactured wings, and wing-tip fuel tanks for use by the 609th Special Operations Squadron.
-In May 1966, the B-26K was again redesignated A-26A for political reasons (Thailand did not allow U.S. bombers in-country at the time, so the Invaders were redesignated again with an "A", for attack aircraft), and deployed in Thailand to help disrupt supplies moving along the Ho Chi Minh trail.
+In May 1966, the B-26K was again redesignated A-26A for political reasons (Thailand did not allow US bombers in-country at the time, so the Invaders were redesignated again with an "A", for attack aircraft), and deployed in Thailand to help disrupt supplies moving along the Ho Chi Minh trail.
 Two of these aircraft were modified with a forward-looking infrared (FLIR) system under project Lonesome Tiger, as a part of Operation Shed Light.